Advancement of Learning:

 What we now have discovered is that she slung the whole Potions book device together to facilitate the surface plot of HBP (and to conceal the fact that she didn't actually have one) without even caring whether the details added up to a cohesive whole.

 It was a 6th year Potions book because it had to be a 6th year book.
 It had to be a 6th year book because Harry was in 6th year that year, and if it hadn’t been a 6th year book he wouldn’t have bothered to look at it.

 For that matter, the rot had already set in with OotP.
 Levicorpus escaped in 5th year because the Snape’s Worst Memory sequence had already been established as taking place at the end of 5th year.
-She had already shown James using Levicorpus at the end of 5th year (since they had all just been sitting the DADA OWL) and had already confirmed that the spell had been used in his 5th year by Remus’s statement on the matter.
+She had already shown James using Levicorpus at the end of 5th year (since they had all just been sitting the DADA OWL) and later confirmed that the spell had been used in his 5th year by Remus’s statement on the matter.

-And she had probably only stuck that incident in the Marauders’ 5th year because the year that Harry barged into the Pensieve and witnessed it was the year that Harry was in 5th year.
+And she had probably only stuck that incident into the Marauders’ 5th year because the year that Harry barged into the Pensieve and witnessed it was the year that Harry was in 5th year.
 The whole universe, after all, revolves around Harry Potter.

-If it weren’t for Levicorpus in 5th year, we would have had no problem with accepting the whole issue as being just as slight and disposable she finally handed it to us.
+If it weren’t for Levicorpus in 5th year, we would have had no problem with accepting the whole issue as being just as slight and disposable she finally revealed it to us.